satyajit741055/Whatsapp_Automation/README.md

 1. - [ ] Make Window based Application for sending messages
 2. - [ ] Application can able to take numbers from Input box and send messages
 3. - [ ] Application also able to send Media files to given names/ Numbers
+4. - [ ] Publish it as open source package